msamricth/dm-presents/README.md

 # Dr Martens

-This is a central repo for development of promotional websites for use with Doc Martens CMS
+This is a central repo for development of promotional websites for use with DrMartens CMS

+---
 ## Hybris

  Dr. Martens uses Hybris as a CMS, and it can be easy to make mistakes if you're not careful.
 Here are some general helpful tips